transcend-io/cli/README.md

 To get started, you'll need to add a data silo for the corresponding project type with "silo discovery" plugin enabled.
 For example, if you want to scan a JavaScript project, add a JavaScript package.json data silo.
 You can do this in the Transcend admin-dashboard (or via this CLI tooling).

+#### Authentication

+In order to use this cli, you will first need to generate an API key on the Transcend Admin Dashboard (https://app.transcend.io/infrastructure/api-keys).

+The API key needs the following scopes:

+- Manage Assigned Data Inventory
+- [Data Silo for Scanner]

+#### Usage

 Then, you'll need to grab that `dataSiloId` and a Transcend API key and pass it to the CLI.
 Using JavaScript package.json as an example:

 ```sh